Barbara Schwarz: Litigation

 When the responses to Schwarz's FOIA requests failed to verify her claims, she responded with litigation, in which she has consistently acted in pro per (as her own representative).
 Michael O'Brien, an attorney for the Salt Lake Tribune, said about her, "She did a very good job representing herself, better than some lawyers."
 According to the Salt Lake Tribune, "at least one of Schwarz's lawsuits has been considered by a U.S. District or U.S. Circuit Court of Appeals somewhere in the nation every year since 1993."
-A 2005 article in the Asbury Park Press referred to Schwarz as "notorious for her nationwide quest for documents."
+A 2005 article in the Asbury Park Press referred to Schwarz as "notorious for her nationwide quest for documents...."
 The same article quoted the New Jersey Government Records Council chairman as suggesting that: "lawmakers should consider amending the law to keep libraries from being forced to undertake private research projects, like Schwarz's."

 In 1997, a Schwarz lawsuit against President Bill Clinton reached the United States Supreme Court.
-United States federal agencies involved as defendants in other litigation by Schwarz included the Internal Revenue Service in 1998, the Central Intelligence Agency, in 1999, and United States Supreme Court case against the National Security Agency, also in 1999, and the United States Department of the Treasury in 2000.
+U.S. federal agencies named as defendants in other litigation by Schwarz include the Internal Revenue Service in 1998, the Central Intelligence Agency in 1999, a United States Supreme Court case against the National Security Agency in 1999, and the United States Department of the Treasury in 2000.